yorgsite/-dom-for-node-dom-splitter/dom-splitter.model.md

 ## <a name="DomSplitterModel"></a> class **DomSplitterModel**

 Component 'dom-splitter' model handler.

 **use** : new DomSplitterModel()

 <hr/>

 + ### <a name="direction"></a> attr **direction**

 &emsp;&emsp; split direction 0=x 1=y

- 'auto'=the biggest direction
+&emsp;&emsp; 'auto'=the biggest direction

 &emsp;&emsp; **use** : domSplitterModel.direction `'auto'|0|1`
 <hr/>

 + ### <a name="sizes"></a> attr **sizes**

 &emsp;&emsp; readOnly